mnlcpc/Unsplash-It-Sketch/README.md

 3. That's it, your shape(s) will become beautiful placeholder images

 #### optional
-Name your layer according to the content of the image you need. e.g. a layer rectangle named "food" would only fill with images of food.
+Name your layer according to the content of the image you need, using tags in square brackets. e.g. a layer named "Rectanlge [food]" would only fill with images of food.

-You can also chose "Unsplash It + Options" and chose if you want the picture
-- In grayscale
-- Blurred
-- or cropped in some specific way as explained on [Unsplash It](https://www.Unsplash.it)

 ## Help me improve this plugin